kammas/aws-playground/Notes on AC SAP/Notes.md

 2. Legal Hold.
 Set ON or OFF => No Deletes or Changes to object.
 Only user with s3:PutObjectLegalHold can set it to ON/OFF

 ##  [UPDATE202102] Amazon Macie (12:04)
 Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
-It can discover,monitor and protect data stored in S3 buckets
+It can discover,monitor and protect data stored in S3 buckets<p>
-We enable it and point it to buckets within many AWS accounts, Macie discovers data categorized as PII (personally identifiable information), PHI (Personal Health Information) or financial data.
+We enable it and point it to buckets within many AWS accounts, Macie discovers data categorized as PII (personally identifiable information), PHI (Personal Health Information) or financial data.<p>
-Using data identifiers (rules that content is assesed against) (managed/built into the product with ML and AI or custom data identifiers - regex based)
+Using data identifiers (rules that content is assesed against) (managed/built into the product with ML and AI or custom data identifiers - regex based)<p>

-Macie's discovery can be integrated with Security Hub or Event Bridge for automatic event driver remediation
+Macie's discovery can be integrated with Security Hub or Event Bridge for automatic event driver remediation<p>

-We configure a Macie Discovery Job, with a Discovery Schedule, to Detect and Classify N buckets, using managed and custom data identifiers, to produce findings to the console OR generate events to Event Bridge for remdeiation using Lambda
+We configure a Macie Discovery Job, with a Discovery Schedule, to Detect and Classify N buckets, using managed and custom data identifiers, to produce findings to the console OR generate events to Event Bridge for remdeiation using Lambda<p>

-On Custom Data Identifiers, refinements can be applied like keywords, Maximum Match Distance and Ignore Words
+On Custom Data Identifiers, refinements can be applied like keywords, Maximum Match Distance and Ignore Words <p>

 Macie produces the following findings:
 1. Policy findings: Triggered when changes to an S3 bucket are done that reduce security or provide concerns (after Macie is enabled)
 2. Sensitive Data findings: When the following classifications of data are identified: Credentials, Sensitive Data, Medical Data etc

-##  EBS and Instance Store Performance - PART1 (12:06)
+##  EBS and Instance Store Performance - PART1,2 (12:06)
-##  EBS and Instance Store Performance - PART2 (11:38)
+EBS is network block storage, that can be used inside any OS as volumes (boot or data), completely independant to EC2 lifecycle (POSIX interface)<p>
+Provisioned in 1 AZ and accessed by that 1 AZ only, can be resized and snapshotted to S3, they are regionally resilient<p>
+They are attached to 1 EC2 instance except io1 which can multi attach => Attach to more than 1<p>
+EBS follows the EC2 instance if it goes to different host<p>
+EBS Volume Type and Size can massively impact performance<p>
+Instances has a max storage performance<p>
+Instance Store is a pysical disk in an EC2 host<p>
+Instance Store Data can be lost in the following cases:
+1. Hardware Failure
+2. Instance move to different EC2 host after a STOP and START of EC2

+Instance store can't be resized as it is a physical disk, has the highest performance though (IOPS and MB/s) of anything that can connect to EC2 (locally connected)<p>
+Instance Stored can be striped - Raid0 for high performance OR RAID1 for mirroring<p>

+Volumes:
+1. HDD based Volumes for large streaming workloads (cost/throughput optimized => Bits per second) - NOT FOR BOOT VOLUMES, BAD for (high IOPS, Low Latency)
+   1. st1, frequently accessed, throughput optimized (t for throughput - 40MiB/s/TiB - 500MiB/s/TiB Max - **500 Max IOPS**)
+   2. sc1, infrequently accessed, (c for coal - 12MiB/s/TiB - 250MiB/s/TiB Max - **250 Max IOPS**)
+2. SSD based Volumes for transactional workloads which involve frequent read/write operations / small bits of data (performance/IOPS optimized => Operations per second)
+   1. gp2, general performance, (1GiB-16TiB, **16000 Max IOPS** - 3 IOPS per GiB - min 100 IOPS) - IOPS linked to size
+   2. io1/io2, (4GiB-16TiB, **64000 Max IOPS**, 50 or 500 per GiB) - best for DBs SQL and NoSQL
+Instance Store: i3 ULTIMATE PERFORMANCE (1.6Million - 2million IOPS!!!)<p>
+I can create striped volumes (**Raid0**->double performance) which means i can make **2*64K->128K IOPS**<p>
+Also i can create mirrored volumes (**Raid1**->double resilience) which means i can make **2*64K->64K 2x resilience**<p>
+**EC2 Max** Instance Limit though is **160K IOPS**.
+So this is the maximum ever EC2 can use<p>
+For more than 160000 IOPS use Instance Store<p>
 ##  SECTION QUIZ - STORAGE SERVICES
 # COMPUTE, SCALING & LOAD BALANCING
 ##  [NEW] Regional and Global AWS Architecture (11:04)